 Even though plants are an effective solution for enhancing a property’s curb appeal, sometimes they can just do the opposite.
 Robust trees are a perfect example.

 They deny the area around their base water and essential nutrients, causing those areas to have ugly dead spots.
 When faced with such a challenge, the initial reaction for most novice landscapers is to try and restore the grass.

 That, however, is fighting a losing battle.
 Instead of wasting precious time and energy, be creative and work with nature.
 For instance, look for flowers that can thrive in such a shaded setting and plant them around the base of the trees.
 Alternatively, you could cover the dead spots with mulch to help the yard look healthy and appealing to the eye.

-EDITOR’S NOTE: Alexander Huxley is with Costello Realty & Management, a local property management and realty company located in Las Vegas, Nevada.
+EDITOR’S NOTE: This article was written by Alexander Huxley.
+Huxley is with Costello Realty & Management, a local property management and realty company located in Las Vegas, Nevada.